- February 3, 2019

-The Wolper Law Firm is currently investigating claims against Thomas Olexa, a Financial Advisor at Valmark Securities in Shaumburg, Illinois.
+The Wolper Law Firm, P.A. is currently investigating claims against Thomas Olexa, a Financial Advisor at Valmark Securities in Shaumburg, Illinois.
 Thomas Olexa has been in the securities industry since 1987 and previously worked for Woodbury Financial Services.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on August 20, 2018, a customer filed a complaint against Thomas Olexa, alleging: